Classification of long-term debt as a current liability in an entity’s balance sheet: significance of debt agreement provisions

 The classification of long-term debt as a current liability is therefore very common in the following situations:

-1. The long-term debt is callable: credit facilities of financial institutions (especially chartered banks) very often include a contractual provision giving the financial institution the right to demand repayment of long-term loans1.
-In other words, the bank reserves the right to demand repayment of loans at any time, even though the repayments are scheduled over many years.
+1. The long-term debt is callable: credit facilities of financial institutions very often include a contractual provision giving the financial institution the right to demand repayment of long-term loans1.
+In other words, the financial institution reserves the right to demand repayment of loans at any time, even though the repayments are scheduled over many years.
 While this is common practice among financial institutions, practitioners are often unaware of it, since bank confirmations do not necessarily include this information.
+Loans with no stated repayment terms ("without repayment terms"), notably between related parties, are deemed to be payable on demand and must also be classified as current.
+It is the same for retractable shares issued.

-2. The long-term debt is renewable within one year of the balance sheet date: as part of the long-term debt renewal (for example, a mortgage amortized over 20 years, renewable after five years), the financial institution generally has the right to cancel the credit facility at the end of the five-year term and demand repayment of the loan, even if it is almost certain that the loan will be renewed.
+2. The long-term debt is renewable within one year of the balance sheet date: as part of the long-term debt renewal (for example, a mortgage amortized over 20 years, renewable after five years), the financial institution generally has the right to cancel the credit facility at the end of the term (of five-year in the example) and demand repayment of the loan, even if it is almost certain that the loan will be renewed.

 3. The long-term debt has a covenant violation at the balance sheet date: sometimes long-term debt can have a covenant violation at the balance sheet date, which gives the creditor the right to demand repayment of the long-term debt.